 Caftan/Kimono

-My caftan hs multiple uses.
-I use it at the beach, at night walking around the resort and exploring in town.
+My caftan has multiple uses.
+I use it at the beach, at night walking around the resort, and for exploring in town.
 They are extremely airy and comfy and fit right in with tropical island dress.

 ACCESSORIES